KoceeEneh/Linux-Admin-Automamtion/README.md

 # Linux-Admin-Automamtion

 ## Overview
 This mini-project demonstrates essential skills in Linux administration, Git, Bash scripting, and networking.
-The goal is to create automation tools for managing a small Linux server environment, track changes using Git, and monitor system performance efficiently.
+The goal is to create automation tools for managing a small Linux server environment, track changes using Git, and monitor system performance efficiently. it contains detailed documentations of whole process

 ## Project Structure
 ```